h5md/h5md/h5md.rst

 * The coordinates are "position", "velocity", "force" and "species".

-* The "species" dataset has dimensions \[N\] if the species do not change in the course of time, that is if there is no chemical reaction occurring, or of dimensions \[variable\]\[N\] if the species of particles may change in the course of time.
-The species are stored as 1-byte unsigned integers.
+* The "species/coordinates" dataset has dimensions \[N\] if the species do not change in the course of time, that is if there is no chemical reaction occurring, or of dimensions \[variable\]\[N\] if the species of particles may change in the course of time.
+The species dataset should be of an integer datatype only.
+Also, as the species may change less often than other variables, if the species data is absent for a given time step, the most recent data for the species should be fetched instead.

 All arrays are stored in C-order as enforced by the HDF5 file format (see `§ 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_).
 A C